 - Notification for renewal dates.
 We know that the validity of some certifications is limited.
-As a way to help you manage renewal dates, our system will automatically notify you with upcoming expiration dates for any certificate and suggest for you to prepare for its renewal.
+As a way to help you manage renewal dates, our system will automatically notify you of upcoming expiration dates for any certificate and suggest for you prepare for its renewal.

 Managing food safety training through FoodDocs

 As a food business owner or a food safety manager, you are tasked to train new and old employees with proper food safety practices.
 This process will take time and will need to be repeated for every new employee.
 Such is the problem when high turnover rates are present in a food company.
 Our FSMS training module presents an efficient digital solution to these problems.

 Here are some ways how our digital FSMS can help you manage food safety training:

 - Manage training schedule and assignment.
 Similar to the certification management feature, our digital FSMS allows you to manage training schedules remotely.
 As a form of employee training, our system allows the food safety manager to assign specific tasks to the involved employee allowing them to focus only on these activities.
 Notifications regarding each assigned task will be prompted to specific employees to ensure that they are executed on time.
 Each task is completely described and reliable.